The Kakimizu complex of a surface

+This paper grew out of a desire to study concrete examples of Kakimizu complexes of $3$-manifolds other than knot complements.
+A natural case to consider is product manifolds, where relevant information is captured by the surface factor.
+The challenge lies in adapting the idea of the Kakimizu complex to a more general setting: codimension $1$ submanifolds of $n$-manifolds.

+As it turns out, in the case of $1$-dimensional submanifolds of a surface, the Kakimizu complexes are related to the homology curve complexes investigated by Hatcher (see \cite{Hatcher}), Irmer (see \cite{II}), Bestvina-Bux-Margalit (see \cite{BBM}) and Hatcher-Margalit (see \cite{HM}) discussed in Section 2.
+These complexes are of interest in the study of the Torelli group, which is the kernel of the action of the mapping class group of a manifold on the homology of the manifold.
+The Torelli group of a surface, in turn, acts on the homology curve complexes.
+This group action has been used to study the topology of the Torelli group of a surface, for instance by Bestvina-Bux-Margalit in their investigation of the dimension of the Torelli group (see \cite{BBM}), by Irmer in ``The Chillingworth class is a signed stable length'' (see \cite{II-}), by Hatcher-Margalit in ``Generating the Torelli group'' (see \cite{HM}), and by Putman in ``Small generating sets for the Torelli group'' (see \cite{P}).

 Hatcher proved that the homology curve complex is contractible and computed its dimension.
 Irmer studied geodesics of the homology curve complex and exhibited quasi-flats.
-These insights translate into a geometric picture of the Kakimizu complex of a $2$-manifold.
-Specifically, we prove similar, and in some cases analogous, results in the setting of the Kakimizu complex of a $2$-manifold.
-We do so using the techniques used in the setting of the Kakimizu complex of a $3$-manifold, most notably infinite cyclic covers associated with homology classes and a projection map on the set of vertices that can be defined on the Kakimizu complex via cut-and-paste in the infinite cyclic cover of the surface.
-As in the setting of $3$-manifolds, the projection map, $\pi_v$, provides the key ingredient for establishing contractibility of the Kakimizu complex.
+These insights guide our investigation of the Kakimizu complex of a surface.
+Specifically, we prove similar, and in some cases analogous, results in the setting of the Kakimizu complex of a surface.
+Our main results are that the Kakimizu complexes of a surface are contractible and that they need not be quasi-Euclidean.

+One example stands out: The Kakimizu complex of a genus $2$ surface.
+In \cite{BBM}, Bestvina-Bux-Margalit reprove a theorem of Mess, that the Torelli group of a genus $2$ surface is an infinitely generated free group.
+They do so by showing that it acts on a tree with infinitely many edges emerging from each vertex.
+As it turns out, the Kakimizu complex of the genus $2$ surface is also a tree with infinitely many edges emerging from each vertex.
+In particular, the Kakimizu complex of the genus $2$ surface is Gromov hyperbolic.
+A product manifold with the genus $2$ surface as a factor will thus also have some Gromov hyperbolic Kakimizu complexes.
+This is interesting as it shows that in addition to examples of $3$-manifolds with quasi-Euclidean Kakimizu complexes, as proved by Johnson-Pelayo-Wilson, there are $3$-manifolds with Gromov hyperbolic Kakimizu complexes.
+Kakimizu complexes exhibit more than one geometry!

-I wish to thank Misha Kapovich, Allen Hatcher, Dan Margalit and Piotr Przytycki for helpful conversations.
+I wish to thank Misha Kapovich, Allen Hatcher, Dan Margalit and Piotr Przytycki for helpful conversations and the referee for helpful comments.
 This research was supported by a grant from the NSF.
 Much of the work was carried out at the Max Planck Institute for Mathematics in Bonn.
-I thank the Max Planck Institute for Mathematics in Bonn for its hospitality and the Hausdorff Research Institute for Mathematics for logistical support.
+I thank the Max Planck Institute for Mathematics in Bonn for its hospitality and the Hausdorff Institute for Mathematics for logistical support.